Wolsten/Baffled-By-Science/src/routes/blog/2022/covid-19-summary.md

 <Figure type="img" source="/images/ONS-deaths-25-Feb-2022.png" caption="Source: Office for National Statistics – Deaths registered weekly in England and Wales"/>

 It is clear that weekly deaths greatly exceeded the 5-year average at the start of the pandemic and then agin in the second wave in 2021.
-However, since the second wave the number of excess deaths seems to be much more in line with the 5-year average, dropping below in the most recent months.
+However, since the second wave the number of excess deaths seems to be much more in line with the 5-year average, dropping (significantly?) below in the most recent months.

-For context lets look at total deaths beginning in [2019 upto Feb 2022](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales).
+For context lets look at total deaths beginning in [2019 upto Feb 2022](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales):

+<Timeline
+    data={covid19a}
+    settings={{
+        readonly: true
+    }}/>

 <Figure type="img" source="/images/ONS-deaths-2019-22.png" caption="Source: Office for National Statistics – Weekly Deaths England and Wales (2019 to Feb 2022)"/>